 Without having seen the property and solely based on maps, I can only come up with a few negatives.
 It is one mile due east of the county dump, and in our part of the country, the wind comes from the west most of the year.
 I’m not sure whether any smell from the dump will carry that far, but that is something I can investigate in an in-person visit, maybe by asking neighbors.
 The other downside of the property is the timing.
 We’re not ready to move down there any time soon.
 If we are looking at moving down there in eight years and could earn 9% on our investments, we could pay double the price for this property, assuming our money would double using the Rule of 72.
 With that said, the carry costs would be zero, since right now the property taxes are $21!
 Not to mention the possibility of renting out the tillable land to a local farmer, although I don’t expect much net income, likely in the $300-400 range.

-Well, there you have it, some of the more expensive purchases that are on my mind.
-With my accounting background, I see some of these as more of capital expenditure type purchases since they will last much longer than new clothes, a night out or random knick-knacks.
-As you can probably tell, I research purchases exhaustively and usually wait months before making a purchase, so impulsivity isn’t a problem for me.
+Well, there you have it.
+Some of the more expensive purchases that are on my mind.
+With my accounting background, I see some of these as more of capital expenditure type purchases.
+Especially since they will last much longer than new clothes, a night out or random knick-knacks.
+As you can probably tell, I research purchases exhaustively and usually wait months before making a purchase.
+So impulsivity isn’t a problem for me.
 My problem is realizing I have done enough research and to take the plunge!
 Please feel free to try to talk me into or out of any of these or offer any suggestions for saving money!